kishorekumaryamjala/kishorekumaryamjala/README.md

 - 👋 Hi, I’m @kishorekumaryamjala
-- 👀 I’m interested in Cloud Architect/Devops
+- 👀 I’m worked in Cloud Architect/Devops
 - 🌱 I’m currently learning ...
 Data Engineer
 - 💞️ I’m looking to collaborate on ...Cloud and Data Engineer projects
 - 📫 How to reach me ...https://www.linkedin.com/in/kishore-kumar-yamjala-75b8a039/